zerolawtech/SFT-Protocol/docs/issuing-entity.rst

 The issuer may use these methods to attach or detach modules to this contract or any associated token contract.

-See the :ref:`modules` documentation for more information.
+See the :ref:`modules` documentation for information module funtionality and development.

 .. method:: IssuingEntity.attachModule(address _target, address _module)